matteofigus/mirror-mirror/README.md

 * Take another screenshot
 * Compare the screenshots and save a diff file with the highighted differences

+Some of the reasons why Nightmare.js is awesome:
+* Crazy quick (able to perform the same action to ~30 prod urls in ~2 minutes)
+* Able to hide/show Chrome
+* Able to use DevTools and do debugging
+* Extensive API for doing any e2e testing

 # Requirements

 Node version: min: **0.10.35**, recommended: **>=4.2.X**